AdaCore/spark2014/docs/lrm/source/introduction.rst

 - It is the use of the entity declared by the errant declaration, for instance a call of a subprogram or the denoting of an object in an expression (generally within the statements of a body) that will result in an unsupressible error.
-The body of a unit causing the unsuppressible (or declaration if this is the cause) will need to be marked as not in |SPARK| to prevent its future analysis.
+The body of a unit causing the unsuppressible message (or declaration if this is the cause) will need to be marked as not in |SPARK| to prevent its future analysis.